iron-software/IronPdfJava.Examples/how-to/java-print-pdf-tutorial/README.md

 Handling PDF documents is a key capability for Java applications because it allows the creation and manipulation of PDF files in an environment-independent manner.
 The PDF format is essential for archiving and sharing documents, making it critical for Java applications that manage documents or document-centric processes.

 Java provides various methods for generating and printing PDF documents.
-A popular method involves utilizing a library that offers robust functionality for PDF creation and manipulation.
+A popular method involves utilizing a library that offers functionality for PDF creation and manipulation.
 This guide will demonstrate the process of generating and printing PDF files in Java using the IronPDF library.

 ---